Boosting Fast Adversarial Training with Learnable Adversarial Initialization: The Proposed Method

 Similar to the adversarial perturbation of FGSM-RS~\cite{wong2020fast} in Eq.~\ref{eq:rs_perturbation}, our perturbation \textit{i.e.,} the approximate solution of the inner maximization problem, can be written as:

 where $\eta_g$ is the adversarial initialization defined in Eq.~\ref{eq:inti}, generated by the generative network.
 Note that our perturbation involves the parameters $\theta$ of the generative network via the initialization.
 The distinctive difference between the perturbation of FGSM-RS (Eq.~\ref{eq:rs_perturbation}) and that of our FGSM-SDI (Eq.~\ref{eq:our_perturbation}) lies in the initialization term $\eta_g$.
 The initialization of FGSM-RS is randomly sampled without any guidance of other information.
 Though it can improve the diversity of adversarial examples and the robustness, it encounters the catastrophic overfitting issue that the robustness drops sharply in the late training stage (see Fig.~\ref{fig:ovrrfitting}).
 Differently, our initialization $\eta_g$ is a function of the benign image $x$ and its gradient information $s_x$ that provides some informative guidance on the direction of the initial perturbation.
-It not only overcomes the catastrophic overfitting issue but also greatly improves the robustness compared to current fast AT methods, even comparable to PGD-AT.
+It not only overcomes the catastrophic overfitting issue but also greatly improves the robustness compared to current fast AT methods, even comparable to PGD-AT. {Please refer to the results of the comparative experiment in Sec.~\ref{sec:sota}.}

 With the definition of our perturbation, the objective function of jointly learning the generative network and the target network can be derived as follows.
-Staring from the objective function of standard AT in Eq.~\ref{Eq:sat}, our solution of the inner maximization problem involves the parameters of the generative network.
+From the objective function of standard AT in Eq.~\ref{Eq:sat}, our solution of the inner maximization problem involves the parameters of the generative network.
 When fixing the parameters $\theta$, the solution is approximated by $\delta_g$ in Eq.~\ref{eq:our_perturbation}.
-We can further maximize the loss by searching better parameters $\theta$, \textit{i.e.,} $\max_{\theta}~\mathcal{L}(f(x + \delta_g(\theta); \mathbf{w}), y) $.
+We can further maximize the loss by searching for better parameters $\theta$, \textit{i.e.,} $\max_{\theta}~\mathcal{L}(f(x + \delta_g(\theta); \mathbf{w}), y) $.
 Hence, the objective function of our joint optimization can be defined as:

 As viewed in Eq.~\ref{eq:game}, the generative network plays a game with the target network.
 The former maximizes the loss to generate an effective initialization for the adversarial example generation, while the latter minimizes the loss to update the parameters to gain model robustness against adversarial examples.
 More importantly, the generative network can generate initializations according to the robustness of the target model at different training stages.
 This minimax problem can be solved by alternatively optimizing $\mathbf{w}$ and $\theta$.
 Note that we update $\theta$ and $\mathbf{w}$ iteratively.
 We update $\theta$ every k times of updating $\mathbf{w}$.
 And $k$ is a hyper-parameter that needs to be tuned.
 The algorithm for solving this problem is shown in Algorithm \ref{alg:FGSM_SDI_AT}.